 RUDIN: Current, yes.

-MARK: Well, just my guest would have been LBJ, you know, they called Landslide Lyndon when he barely won one of his senatorial campaigns, and there was some shenanigans or some...
+MARK: Well, just my guess would have been LBJ, you know, they called him Landslide Lyndon when he barely won one of his senatorial campaigns, and there were some shenanigans or some...

 CONAN: In the Democratic Party?